 Many B-52's songs have fun, whimsical lyrics, and this is one of them.
-It's about a beach party where someone encounters a rock lobster (which is also known as a crayfish, but that wouldn't sound as good).
+It's about a beach party where someone encounters a rock lobster (which is also known as a crayfish, but that wouldn't sound as good), and hijinx ensue.

 John Lennon heard this song playing in a Bermuda disco in 1979.
-It reminded him of Yoko Ono's music so much that it inspired him to return to the recording studio after a 5 year retirement.
+It reminded him of Yoko Ono's music so much that it inspired him to return to the recording studio after a five-year retirement.
 The B52s' guitarist Keith Strickland recalled to Q

 Yoko confirmed the story in her 2013 Songfacts interview